dashMrl/Sloth/README.md

 ![Sloth](https://encrypted-tbn0.gstatic.com/images?q=tbn:ANd9GcRdSR5mlbRGEPwFDk38Tp19tGgXo1vrEB6L0JosG0HXnNl8cScPOQ)

-Runtime Permission library , it supply you a request chain like way to get permissions at runtime .
+Runtime Permission library , it supply you a chain-like way to get permissions at runtime .

 ## How to use